Pork Fried Rice Recipe

 Donna Elick

-This pork fried rice recipe uses juicy tenderloin and frozen veggies for an easy alternative to takeout.
-Make it tonight in just 30 minutes!
+My Pork Fried Rice combines juicy tenderloin and frozen veggies for an easy alternative to takeout.
+Make it in just 30 minutes!

 5 stars from 1 review